 It’s normal to feel anxious or guilty about leaving a job, but there’s no need to stress out needlessly.
 Follow these tips, and you’ll leave on the best possible terms.

-- Wrap things up properly.
-Typically, you’ll provide some notice when you quit (two weeks is traditional, but some other period might be more appropriate in your individual situation).
+Typically, you’ll provide some notice when you quit (two weeks is traditional, but some other period might be more appropriate in your situation).
 There’s rarely going to be a “good time” to quit a legal employer, but if you’re at trial, or working on a huge deal, do your best to leave after the case is finished.
 In any case, be sure you’ve documented any processes that need to be documented and left notes in any files you were working on, to help orientate your replacement.
-If you can, it’s often appreciated to offer to be informally “on call” for a few days or weeks after your official departure, just in case any major questions come up.
+If you can, it’s often appreciated to offer to be informally “on-call” for a few days or weeks after your official departure, just in case any major questions come up.
 Even if no one calls, it makes you look responsible and helpful.

 What Not to Do